Coorsaa/automlbenchmark_shiny_app/README.md

 # A Statistical Analysis of the OpenML-AutoML-Benchmark

+### This Readme needs to be updated for the current benchmark/app

 This shiny app contains a statistical analysis of the OpenML AutoML-Benchmark.
 The Benchmark includes the performances of state-of-the-art AutoML frameworks on 39 data sets.